For a printable copy

 The Essential Study Partner is part of the McGraw-Hill Web Site.

-a tutorial revieiw the concepts of natural selection, coevolution, adaptive radiation, and others using examples from the Galapagos islands that we discussed in class
+Selection in the Galapagos - a tutorial revieiw the concepts of natural selection, coevolution, adaptive radiation, and others using examples from the Galapagos islands that we discussed in class |

-- a tutorial illustration the different ways that speciation events can occur
+Speciation - a tutorial illustration the different ways that speciation events can occur |

 Adaptive Radiation

-- This is a great interactive tutorial explaining how many species can arise from one in a geologically short period of time.
-Based on known speciation events.
+Speciation and Adaptive Radiation on Islands from the PBS "Evolution" Series - This is a great interactive tutorial explaining how many species can arise from one in a geologically short period of time.
+Based on known speciation events. |

-- See if you can solve this puzzle - The present day Galpagos islands are 2-3 million years old, but data from molecular clocks are consistent with the divergence of land and marine iguanas occuring 12 million years ago.
-This web-based inquiry exercise by Arlene Weiner and Dan Suthers of University of Hawai`i at Manoa will help you.
+Mystery of the Time Traveling Iguanas - See if you can solve this puzzle - The present day Galpagos islands are 2-3 million years old, but data from molecular clocks are consistent with the divergence of land and marine iguanas occuring 12 million years ago.
+This web-based inquiry exercise by Arlene Weiner and Dan Suthers of University of Hawai`i at Manoa will help you. |

 The site for your textbook Life by Ricki Lewis